stephanmg/vr-grids/README.md

 4. Optinal use the neuromorpho REST API wrapper to download morphologiges from the NeuroMorpho.org database.

 Clone the repository at https://github.com/NeuroBox3D/neuromorpho

+Follow installation instructions in the repository's README above

 ### Usage